 HEPA Filtration – High efficiency particulate air filtration capable of filtering 0.3 micron particles with 99.97 percent efficiency.

 HEPA Vacuum – A vacuum cleaner which has been designed with a high-efficiency particulate air (HEPA) filter as the last filtration stage.
-A HEPA filter is a filter that is capable of capturing particles of 0.3 microns with 99.97% efficiency.
+A HEPA filter is a filter that is capable of capturing particles of 0.3 microns with 99.97 percent efficiency.
 The vacuum cleaner must be HEPA rated and designed so that all the air drawn into the machine is expelled through the HEPA filter with none of the air leaking past it.

 High-Efficiency Particulate Air (HEPA) Filter – A filter capable of trapping and retaining at least 99.97 percent of all mono-dispersed particles of 0.3 micrometers in diameter.

-Homogeneous Area – An area of surfacing material, thermal system insulation material, or miscellaneous material that is uniform in size, color and texture and was applied and approximately the same time.
+Homogeneous Area – An area of surfacing material, thermal system insulation material, or miscellaneous material that is uniform in size, color and texture and was applied at approximately the same time.

 Inspection – Any activity undertaken in a facility or location for the purpose of determining the presence, location and/or condition of asbestos-containing material or PACM, whether by visual or physical examination and/or by the collection of samples of such material.
 This term includes record keeping performed in connection with such asbestos inspection activities and re-inspections of friable and non-friable asbestos-containing material, but does not include the following: